maye-msft/Azure-Manufacturing-Boilerplate-Connected-Factory-Monitoring/README.md

 **This powershell script will generate a set of json files and one .env file, which contains security keys.
 Please keep them Azure Key Vault in production or remove them after running a demo.**

-The last command of teh pwoershell is to clean the resources, if we want to keep them please select "n".
+The last command of the PowerShell is to clean up the resources, if we want to keep them please select "n".

 ### TODO